wingsuit-designsystem/wingsuit/docs/src/pages/drupal/ui_patterns/index.md

 title: 'Wingsuit Kickstarter (with UI Patterns and Layout Builder)'
 ---

 [Wingsuit Kickstarter](https://github.com/wingsuit-designsystem/wingsuit_kickstarter) is the fastest way to get up with Wingsuit.
-Follow the installation instruction in the project [README](https://github.com/wingsuit-designsystem/wingsuit_kickstarter).

 The kickstarter uses [Acquia Lightning](https://github.com/acquia/lightning) as distribution and [Acquia Blt](https://github.com/acquia/blt) for automation.